sapegin/washingcode-book/manuscript/100_Code_style.md

 ## Not all code styles are good

-I wasn’t entirely wrong though: not every code style makes code easy to read and maintain.
+I wasn’t entirely wrong, though: not every code style makes code easy to read and maintain.

 For example, this way of defining arrays makes it harder to move or add new elements: